wsauret/Epic7-OCR-Script/README.md

 **Step 5**: Download the files in this repository.
 On the main page click Clone or Download > Download ZIP.
 Extract the files somewhere (I just extracted the folder within the ZIP file to the downloads folder)

 **Step 6**: Return to Anaconda Navigator.
 Launch JupyterLab.
 This will open a browser window.
 On the lefthand side, navigate to where you extracted the folder (in my case: Downloads/epic7-master).
-Double click on E7 Gear OCR.ipynb.
+Double click on "E7 Gear OCR.ipynb".
 This will open the code for the OCR script.

 **Step 7** The first thing to do is to uncomment (delete the # in front of) these lines since we're doing this in windows: